 - For scratches and marks in highly visible areas: - Sand to remove the scratch and feather outward from the mark to blend the repair into the original surface.
-Body putty may be applied as necessary to hide the defect; then sand smooth. - Cover all bare metal with a primer that is compatible with the original paint finish - and allow to dry thoroughly. - Prepare the surface prior to applying the finish coat of paint. - Apply a finish coat paint using accepted blending techniques.
+Body putty may be applied as necessary to hide the defect; then sand smooth. - 2.
+Cover all bare metal with a primer that is compatible with the original paint finish. - 3.
+Allow to dry thoroughly. - 4.
+Prepare the surface prior to applying the finish coat of paint. - 5.
+Apply a finish coat of paint using accepted blending techniques.
 Use of original paint colors is recommended to insure the best color match possible.